 - Student organizations shall not engage in or condone any form of hazing, including but not limited to physical abuse, harassment of any person by assigning unnecessary, disagreeable, or difficult work, by banter, ridicule, or criticism, or by abusive or humiliating acts.
 (Refer to Student Violations: Hazing)

 - Student organizations shall be vicariously responsible and liable for the conduct and actions of each member of the organization while acting in the capacity of a member, guest, invited guest, or while attending or participating in any activity of the organization.

-- Only University departments and agencies of the University may use the name or seal of the University as a part of its name, however, a student organization may identify the campus unit, e.g. on the campus at UALR.
+- Only university departments and agencies of the university may use the name or seal of the university as a part of its name, however, a student organization may identify the campus unit, e.g. on the campus at UA Little Rock.

 - All student participants and officers of organizations must meet the requirements of the constitution and bylaws.
 Officers must have a cumulative grade point average of 2.00 at the time of election and/or appointment, maintain the cumulative GPA of 2.00 while holding office, and must not be on disciplinary probation.
 The officers and the advisor of the organization are held responsible for seeing that these conditions are met.

 - A student organization must have a faculty or staff advisor with the exception of national fraternities and sororities.
 National fraternities and sororities must have a faculty/staff advisor and an alumna/alumnus chapter advisor.
 Contact the OCL for more information.

 - A student organization must keep the advisor informed of all activities of the organization and have all activities on and off campus entered on the master calendar kept in the DSC Information Center.

 - The organization must provide for the distribution of all funds and assets in the event of dissolution.

 - When a student organization has been inactive for one academic year, the group must follow the procedure for forming a new organization. (refer to OCL for fraternities and sororities.)